 Previously, Kelsey worked in medical software, after graduating from the University of Guelph with a Bachelor of Arts and Science degree (in psychology and biology).
 Her psychology background has helped give her greater insight into what is happening within the minds of our furry companions.

 Kelsey lives with her two dogs – Frankie and Sadie, who have both benefited greatly from positive reinforcement training.
 Kelsey teaches Puppy Socialization and Foundation Classes at When Hounds Fly’s Dundas West location.

-Claire is currently a student at McGill University, pursuing a major in Environmental Biology.
+Claire is currently a student at Concordia, pursuing a major in Environmental Biology.
 She has a strong passion for nature and one day hopes to have an impact in the field of wildlife conservation.